yuseok-kim-edushare/simple-.net-Crypting-For-PowerBuilder/Examples/SQL-server-Net 4.8/README.md

 ## Troubleshooting

-### RestoreEncryptedTable Issues
+### DecryptTableWithMetadata Issues

-If you encounter issues with `RestoreEncryptedTable` returning NULL values:
+If you encounter issues with `DecryptTableWithMetadata` returning NULL values:

 1. **Check Encryption Method**: Ensure you're using `EncryptTableWithMetadata` or `EncryptXmlWithMetadata` for encryption
 2. **Verify Password**: Make sure the same password is used for encryption and decryption